MooersLab/mooerslab-functions-el/README.md

       (message "Cannot find mooerslab-functions.el file"))))
 ```

-Enter `M-x ml/mooerslab-functions-load` to load the functions.
 Enter `M-x ml/mooerslab-functions-open` to edit the file.

-Enter `M-x ml/` to see a list of functions displayed in the minibuffer.
 If you have installed the package marginalia, you will also see the document string's first line describing what the function does.

 ## Related